Wolfenden report: Committee

 The committee first met on 15 September 1954 and met on 62 days, 32 of which were used for interviewing witnesses.
-Wolfenden suggested at an early stage that for the sake of the ladies in the room, that they use the terms Huntley & Palmers after the biscuit manufacturers – Huntleys for homosexuals, and Palmers for prostitutes.
+Wolfenden suggested at an early stage that, for the sake of the ladies in the room, they use the terms Huntley & Palmers after the biscuit manufacturers – Huntleys for homosexuals, and Palmers for prostitutes.
 Evidence was heard from police and probation officers, psychiatrists, religious leaders (who in those days were at the forefront of homosexual law reform), and gay men whose lives had been affected by the law.

 The estimated cost of preparing the report was £8,046 of which £735 represented the estimated cost of printing and publication.
 The secretary for the committee was W. C. Roberts (Home Office) and his assistant was E. J. Freeman (Scottish Home Department).

 Getting gay men to give evidence proved to be very difficult for the committee: Wolfenden considered placing an advert in a newspaper or magazine, but the committee instead decided to locate three men willing to give evidence: Peter Wildeblood, Carl Winter, and Patrick Trevor-Roper.
 Wildeblood had been convicted and sent to prison.
-Winter was director of the Fitzwilliam Museum and Trevor-Roper was a distinguished eye surgeon and brother of the famous historian Hugh Trevor-Roper.
+Winter was director of the Fitzwilliam Museum and Trevor-Roper was an eye surgeon and brother of the historian Hugh Trevor-Roper.
 In order to protect their identities, Trevor-Roper was referred to as the "Doctor" while Winter was referred to as "Mr White".